-The Water Pump & Water Heater switches illuminate, when in the ON position.
+The red Command Center switches illuminate when in the ON position.

 12-Volt Water Pump

 Once activated, the water pump (or on-demand pump) will self-prime, and provide water.
 The water pump continues to run until approximately 45 lbs. of pressure is achieved and shut off.
 The water pump will automatically restart when pressure drops.
 Some cycling may occur, depending on the volume of water being released.
 The water pump has a built-in check valve to prevent water from back flowing.